AI for Telecom Operators

 Network anomaly detection

-Models trained on your network telemetry, KPIs per cell site, backhaul link performance, and core node metrics, that learn the expected operating pattern for each network element using a rolling 28-day hourly baseline with time-of-day and day-of-week normalisation.
-Flags deviations from expected values that surface early degradation before service impact is subscriber-visible.
-Anomaly scoring uses Z-score on each KPI with multi-KPI correlation applied to reduce single-metric false positives.
-Prioritised alert queue for the network operations centre ranked by anomaly severity and estimated affected subscriber count.
-Reduces mean time to detect and mean time to resolve network faults compared to threshold-only alerting because the signal appears earlier in the degradation curve.
+Models trained on your network telemetry, KPIs per cell site, backhaul link performance, and core node metrics, that learn the expected operating pattern for each network element using a rolling 28-day hourly baseline and z-score anomaly scoring.
+They flag deviations before service impact is subscriber-visible, and multi-KPI correlation reduces single-metric false positives, producing a prioritized alert queue for the network operations center ranked by severity and estimated affected subscriber count.

 AI customer support

-Conversational AI for billing queries, service status checks, usage explanation, and account management.
-Trained on your product catalogue, billing rules, and historical support transcripts.
-Resolves routine contacts without agent involvement.
-Passes complex complaints and technical faults to human agents with full context and contact history.
-Integrates with your CRM and BSS via API.
-Reduces cost-per-contact on high-volume routine query types without reducing resolution quality.
+Conversational AI for billing queries, service status checks, usage explanation, and account management, trained on your product catalog, billing rules, and historical support transcripts.
+It resolves routine contacts without agent involvement and passes complex complaints and technical faults to human agents with full context, integrating with your CRM and BSS via API.

 Fraud detection

 SIM swap fraud detection that scores each swap or port-out request by fraud probability using account activity history, recent contact patterns, and request timing.
-Usage anomaly detection that flags abnormal call or data volumes by subscriber, consistent with IRSF, wangiri, or roaming fraud patterns, before significant revenue exposure accumulates.
-Both models are trained on your historical labelled fraud data and tuned to your fraud pattern mix.
-Outputs a prioritised review queue for your fraud team rather than a binary block decision.
+Usage anomaly detection flags abnormal call or data volumes consistent with IRSF, wangiri, or roaming fraud before significant revenue exposure accumulates, with both models trained on your historical labeled fraud data and outputting a prioritized review queue rather than a binary block.

 Predictive maintenance for network assets

-Models trained on sensor and monitoring data from your network hardware, power systems, cooling units, radio units, and transmission equipment, that surface failure risk before outage.
-Inputs include temperature, power draw, error rates, and hardware health signals.
-Gives field engineering teams a prioritised maintenance list based on actual failure probability, not calendar intervals.
-Reduces reactive maintenance costs and reduces the number of unplanned outages caused by equipment failure.
+Models trained on sensor and monitoring data from your network hardware, power systems, cooling units, radio units, and transmission equipment, that surface failure risk before outage using temperature, power draw, error rates, and hardware health signals.
+Field engineering teams get a prioritized maintenance list based on actual failure probability, not calendar intervals, reducing reactive maintenance costs and unplanned outages.

 Network capacity demand forecasting

-Traffic demand forecasts at the cell sector, backhaul segment, and core node level over planning horizons of weeks to months.
-Trained on historical traffic data, subscriber growth trends, and event calendars.
-Uncertainty-bounded forecasts feed capacity upgrade scheduling decisions.
-Helps network planning teams invest in the right locations before congestion affects subscriber experience rather than after.
-For operators planning 5G rollout, demand forecasting supports geographic prioritisation of capacity investment.
+Traffic demand forecasts at the cell sector, backhaul segment, and core node level over planning horizons of weeks to months, trained on historical traffic data, subscriber growth trends, and event calendars.
+Uncertainty-bounded forecasts feed capacity upgrade scheduling so network planning teams invest in the right locations before congestion affects subscriber experience.
+For operators planning 5G rollout, it supports geographic prioritization of capacity investment.

 1. Week 1